Printed copies of Elements of Data Science are available now, with a full color interior, from Lulu.com.

 [9.99, 7.99, 7.49, 7, 6.29, 4.99, 7.5, 5, 4.4, 5, 3.75, 2.25]

-We can solve this problem by converting the lists to arrays.
+We can solve this problem by using the arrays rather than the lists.

 total_price_array = boston_price_array + london_price_array